vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 - Outlook: Outlook Popup
 - Repo: Project Repo

-And you can also use your own component names after you register them globally.
+And you can also use other names of global components.

-We use the following options by default:
+By default, the theme use the following options:

 ```js {5-9} title=".vuepress/config.js"
 import { hopeTheme } from "vuepress-theme-hope";